stmo33764/Wireshark-Capture-Reads/dvwa-brute-force/README.md

 All failed login attempts returned a Content-Length of either 5,122 or 5,174 bytes.
-Filtering for `http.content_length == 5239` isolates a single outlier response — a larger page indicating the server returned a success page rather than an error.
+Filtering for `http.content_length == 5239` isolates a single outlier response.
+A larger page indicating the server returned a success page rather than an error.
 The corresponding request confirms the valid credentials:

 `username=admin / password=password`